pandas-dev/pandas/doc/source/timeseries.rst

                                                 '2012-01-01 00:02:00']))
     series_minute.index.resolution

-Timestamp string less accurate than minute gives ``Series`` object.
+A Timestamp string less accurate than a minute gives a ``Series`` object.

 .. ipython:: python

     series_minute['2011-12-31 23']

-Timestamp string with minute resolution (or more accurate) gives scalar instead, i.e. it is not casted to a slice.
+A Timestamp string with minute resolution (or more accurate), gives a scalar instead, i.e. it is not casted to a slice.

 .. ipython:: python

     series_minute['2011-12-31 23:59']
     series_minute['2011-12-31 23:59:00']

-If index resolution is second, the minute-accurate timestamp gives ``Series``.
+If index resolution is second, then, the minute-accurate timestamp gives a ``Series``.

 .. ipython:: python